 By extension, the Gemba designates all places where value is created in the organization.
 Value is what the customer buys: the quality of the product or service, for example.

 Why is Gemba so important?

 In my article on business models, I ask about the power given to frontline teams.
 The principle is to deal with problems of the field, on the field.

 When the management goes on the field it clearly indicates how important it is.
 These are not just words and values displayed on a sign, it is a reality.
 In addition, teams are more comfortable in their work area.
 They master their environment and will exchange more easily.

 One can easily imagine the shyness of an operator or a developer to talk with the general manager of her company.
 Especially if the discussion is about a problem and takes place in an office.
 Both the operator and the developer will be very uncomfortable sharing their reality.

 Explore, experiment, test

 On the other hand, it is always easier to explain a situation or a problem by being on the spot.
-A working group or manager will save time to see on the spot to understand: in addition to the verbal explanation, he can see, touch, feel what we are talking about.
-Explanations and exchanges will be clearer and more productive.
-We are sure to understand each other and we save time for the continuation of the project or the treatment of the problem.
+A work group or a manager will save time by going to the site to understand: in addition to the verbal explanation, they will be able to see, touch, feel, test what is being talked about.
+The explanations and exchanges will be clearer and more productive.
+We are sure to understand each other.
+Therefore we save time for the continuation of the project or the treatment of the problem.

 Finally, by talking around an equipment or a work area, creativity will be released, with the possibilities of testing and the use of the different senses.
 Remember that everyone is more sensitive to hearing, sight or touch.
 On the ground, all senses awake, everyone will make the most of his or her qualities.